 Traditionally used for the frame and planking of ships and for timber framing, Oak has a natural ability to resist rot and insect damage.
 Most of the great sailing ships of the world had hulls and planks and frames made of Oak.
 The hull of the U.S.S.
 Constitution, the ship that gave the U.S. its first naval victory, was made of Oak and famously repelled British cannonballs during the War of 1812.
 The British coined her nickname, “Old Ironsides,” when their cannonballs appeared to bounce off her hull.
 (Incidentally, the captain of the Constitution during this famous naval battle was none other than Isaac Hull.)

-5. Oak Helps Make a Great Wine (Need We Say More?)
+5. Oak Helps Make Great Wine and Whiskey (Need We Say More?)

 Oak barrels are used in wine and whiskey making because they are waterproof and because the tannins in the Oak impart subtle flavors of vanilla, butter, and spice.
 These same tannins are what help Oak to repel insects and resist rot and water damage–all great qualities to have in a wood floor.